davidkorea/AWS/EC2/README.md

     - Reduced risk is simultaneous failure
     - EC2 Instances are on different physical hardware
 - Partition, SAME AZ but different Hardware, max 7 Partition(hardware/host)
+    - Up to 100s of EC2 instances
+    - The instances in a partition do not share racks with the instances in the other partitions
+    - A partition failure can affect many EC2 but won’t affect other partitions
+    - Use cases: HDFS, HBase, Cassandra, Kafka